rickyrobinett/gpt4vcapture/README.md

 This repo shows you how to create an application on Cloudflare Workers that lets you have GPT-4V react to anything you are doing on your computer in real-time.

 In order to run this application you need a:
-- Cloudflare Account: This app can be run using the Workers free tier.[Sign up for free here](https://dash.cloudflare.com/sign-up).
+- Cloudflare Account: This app can be run using the Workers free tier.
+[Sign up for free here](https://dash.cloudflare.com/sign-up).
 - OpenAI Account and API Key: You can [Sign up for an account here](https://openai.com/) and [generate an API key here](https://platform.openai.com/api-keys)
 - Mac or iOS device